 It’s perfect because it gives more space for coats and hats.
 And boy, you can pack a lot of stuff into this built-in entryway storage bench.

-Shortly afterwards, the project was completed!
+Shortly afterward, the project was completed!
 The Tung Oil technically needed some more time to cure, so I put up “Wet” signs to let people know not to sit on the bench.

 I gave the Tung Oil about two more weeks to cure before the bench was available for use.